tabbassidaloii/BridgeDbDemoBioSB2022/scripts/2-pathway_analysis_transcriptomics/pathway_analysis_transcriptomics.md

 ##TODO: the MappingStats table should be checked.

 ##HGNC_originalData
-MappingStats <- data.table(`  ` =  c("The total number of genes in the transcriptomics dataset" ,
+MappingStats <- data.table(`  ` =  c("#genes in the transcriptomics dataset" ,
-                                     "The total number of significant genes with HGNC Symbol IDs for CD (ileum location)", "The total number of pathways with HGNC Symbol IDs for CD (ileum location)", "The total number of significant genes with HGNC Symbol IDs for CD (rectum location)", "The total number of pathways with HGNC Symbol IDs for CD (rectum location)", "The total number of significant genes with HGNC Symbol IDs for UC (ileum location)", "The total number of pathways with HGNC Symbol IDs for UC (ileum location)", "The total number of significant genes with HGNC Symbol IDs for UC (rectum location)", "The total number of pathways with HGNC Symbol IDs for UC (rectum location)",
+                                     "#significant genes with HGNC Symbol IDs for CD (ileum location)", "#pathways with HGNC Symbol IDs for CD (ileum location)", "#significant genes with HGNC Symbol IDs for CD (rectum location)", "#pathways with HGNC Symbol IDs for CD (rectum location)", "#significant genes with HGNC Symbol IDs for UC (ileum location)", "#pathways with HGNC Symbol IDs for UC (ileum location)", "#significant genes with HGNC Symbol IDs for UC (rectum location)", "#pathways with HGNC Symbol IDs for UC (rectum location)",

-                                     "The total number of significant genes with primary HGNC Symbol IDs for CD (ileum location)", "The total number of pathways with primary HGNC Symbol IDs for CD (ileum location)", "The total number of significant genes with primary HGNC Symbol IDs for CD (rectum location)", "The total number of pathways with primary HGNC Symbol IDs for CD (rectum location)", "The total number of significant genes with primary HGNC Symbol IDs for UC (ileum location)", "The total number of pathways with primary HGNC Symbol IDs for UC (ileum location)", "The total number of significant genes with primary HGNC Symbol IDs for UC (rectum location)", "The total number of pathways with primary HGNC Symbol IDs for UC (rectum location)",
+                                     "#significant genes with primary HGNC Symbol IDs for CD (ileum location)", "#pathways with primary HGNC Symbol IDs for CD (ileum location)", "#significant genes with primary HGNC Symbol IDs for CD (rectum location)", "#pathways with primary HGNC Symbol IDs for CD (rectum location)", "#significant genes with primary HGNC Symbol IDs for UC (ileum location)", "#pathways with primary HGNC Symbol IDs for UC (ileum location)", "#significant genes with primary HGNC Symbol IDs for UC (rectum location)", "#pathways with primary HGNC Symbol IDs for UC (rectum location)",

-                                     "The total number of unique Entrez IDs in the transcriptomics dataset" , "The total number of significant genes with Entrez IDs for CD (ileum location)", "The total number of pathways with Entrez IDs for CD (ileum location)", "The total number of significant genes with Entrez IDs for CD (rectum location)", "The total number of pathways with Entrez IDs for CD (rectum location)", "The total number of significant genes with Entrez IDs for UC (ileum location)", "The total number of pathways with Entrez IDs for UC (ileum location)", "The total number of significant genes with Entrez IDs for UC (rectum location)", "The total number of pathways with Entrez IDs for UC (rectum location)", "The total number of unique Ensembl IDs in the transcriptomics dataset" , "The total number of significant genes with Ensembl IDs for CD (ileum location)", "The total number of pathways with Ensembl IDs for CD (ileum location)", "The total number of significant genes with Ensembl IDs for CD (rectum location)", "The total number of pathways with Ensembl IDs for CD (rectum location)", "The total number of significant genes with Ensembl IDs for UC (ileum location)", "The total number of pathways with Ensembl IDs for UC (ileum location)", "The total number of significant genes with Ensembl IDs for UC (rectum location)", "The total number of pathways with Ensembl IDs for UC (rectum location)"), org.Hs = c(nrow (dataset_CD),
+                                     "#unique Entrez IDs in the transcriptomics dataset" , "#significant genes with Entrez IDs for CD (ileum location)", "#pathways with Entrez IDs for CD (ileum location)", "#significant genes with Entrez IDs for CD (rectum location)", "#pathways with Entrez IDs for CD (rectum location)", "#significant genes with Entrez IDs for UC (ileum location)", "#pathways with Entrez IDs for UC (ileum location)", "#significant genes with Entrez IDs for UC (rectum location)", "#pathways with Entrez IDs for UC (rectum location)", "#unique Ensembl IDs in the transcriptomics dataset" , "#significant genes with Ensembl IDs for CD (ileum location)", "#pathways with Ensembl IDs for CD (ileum location)", "#significant genes with Ensembl IDs for CD (rectum location)", "#pathways with Ensembl IDs for CD (rectum location)", "#significant genes with Ensembl IDs for UC (ileum location)", "#pathways with Ensembl IDs for UC (ileum location)", "#significant genes with Ensembl IDs for UC (rectum location)", "#pathways with Ensembl IDs for UC (rectum location)"), org.Hs = c(nrow (dataset_CD),
                                       length(sig.genes.ileum_HGNC_CD), length(unique(CombinePWs.ileum_HGNC_CD$pathway)),
                                       length(sig.genes.rectum_HGNC_CD), length(unique(CombinePWs.rectum_HGNC_CD$pathway)),